AnimeThemes/animebracket/README.md

 ### Configuration

-Brakkit is set up to allow multiple front-ends to be run with a single back-end.
+AnimeBracket is set up to allow multiple front-ends to be run with a single back-end.
 As such, there are two config files:

 - `config.php`: This is the configuration for the back-end system and is primarily database setup.
 The back-end portion houses the `api/`, `cache/`, `controller/`, `lib/`, and `images/` directories.
 - `app-config.php`: Configuration values for an individual front-end.
 The front-end consists of the `static/` and `views/` directories.
 Use `app-config.sample.php` to set up your app config.